btschwertfeger/python-cmethods/README.md

 This Python module contains a collection of different scale- and distribution-based bias adjustment techniques for climatic research (see `/examples/examples.ipynb` for help).

-Since the Python programming language is very slow and bias adjustments are complex statistical transformations, it is recommended to use the C++ implementation on large data sets.
-This can be found [here](https://github.com/btschwertfeger/Bias-Adjustment-Cpp).
+### 📍 For the application of bias corrections on *lage data sets* it is recomanded to use the C++ tool [BiasAdjustCXX](https://github.com/btschwertfeger/Bias-Adjustment-Cpp) since bias corrections are complex statistical transformation which are very slow in Python compared to the C++ implementation.

 ---